MaverickSuperHornet/wolf-in-a-bukkit/README.md

 Its now more about speed and functionality than pretty and easy to spot the differences.
 We can smooth things out later, its not that many files.

+To compile use haven.
+Just run mvn clean install from the same directory as this readme is in.

 Thank you for reading and possibly helping out.